DigitalInBlue/Celero/README.md

 Completed in 00:00:10.315012
 ```

-The first test that executes will be the group's baseline.
+The first test that will be executed will be the group's baseline.
 Celero took 30 samples of 1000000 iterations of the code in our test.
 (Each set of 1000000 iterations was measured, and this was done ten times and the shortest time was taken.)
 The "Baseline" value for the baseline measurement itself will always be 1.0.

 After the baseline is complete, each individual test runs.
 Each test is executed and measured in the same way.
-However, there is an additional metric reported: Baseline.
+However, an additional metric was reported: Baseline.
 This compares the time it takes to compute the benchmark to the baseline.
 The data here shows that `CeleroBenchTest.Complex1` takes 1.007949 times longer to execute than the baseline.

 ### Automatically computing the number of Iterations and Samples

 If you do want Celero to figure out a reasonable number of iterations to run, you can set the iteration value to ```0``` for your experiment.
 You can also set the number of samples to ```0``` to have it compute a statistically valid number of samples.
-(Note that the current implementation uses ```30``` as the default number of samples, but does calculate a reasonable number of iterations.)
+(Note that the current implementation uses ```30``` as the default number of samples but does calculate a reasonable number of iterations.)

 Update the previous "DemoSimple" code's ```Complex1``` case to use this feature as follows: